Services

 The Drawback Program can help Canadian companies compete in export markets by removing the domestic duty impact from their commercial goods.
 The program grants a drawback (refund) of duties that were paid on imported goods if:

-- the goods are eventually exported in the same condition, or
+- The goods are eventually exported in the same condition, or

-- the goods are consumed or expended through a manufacturing process and eventually exported
+- The goods are consumed or expended through a manufacturing process and eventually exported

 Additionally, Canadian companies may have commercial goods that are eligible for drawbacks under the Obsolete or Surplus Goods Program.
 The purpose of this program is to help Canadian companies compete internationally by reducing the export costs on valueless goods that will not enter the domestic market.